Backpacking – Part 1 – A Plan

 On your budget sheet is where you plan each meal.
 You’ll need to do this with map in one hand and eating ideas in the other.
 This is the actual time to plan each meal and whatever excess wanted.
 Eat good.
 It’s better to have some food left when the hike is over than run out in the process.
 See below about elevation changes.
 A lot of the more beautiful attractions are at high elevation.
 If you are going to hike and/or backpack here be aware of this and plan accordingly.
 You will burn more energy at higher elevations.

-I can’t under emphasize how important water is to the overall experience.
+I can’t under emphasize how important having drinkable water is to the overall experience.
 In some areas water consumption and acquisition MUST be planned very carefully.
 Parks like Canyonlands National Park are very dry.
 It is downright dangerous to try and go here in most times of the year without considering water.
 The water stops are far and few between.
 The country itself tends to be very dry and is not flat, causing you to need even more.
 Summer heat makes this even more dangerous.
 Even in the mountains where there can be lots of water with many times that supply being not where you can access it.
 Dead Horse Point gets its name from where horses could see water but not get to it to drink and died of thirst.
 Yellowstone, for instance, has lots of water that is not humanly potable (Sulfur water).
 Careful on water that might seem to be drinkable too.
 Streams.
 Runoff.
 Plan your experience around water!
+Boiling water for at least one minute is a way to purify.

 Once you have assembled what seems to be all the needed gear, then it’s time to do a dry run, before ever attempting the trip.
 Set up and see how the gear will work.
 You will invariably adjust your overall plan with this and of course, adjust the budget.

 Coming from sea level to some of the major attractions?!
 Caution.
 Some of the most beautiful places are at higher elevations.
 If you fly to some park like Grand Canyon you will be coming from sea level to over 7000 feet in a few hours.
 You will be short winded and possibly sleepy.
 This can be more acute in the Rockies.
-You can fly from LA to Denver and be at 12000 feet in a few hours in Rocky mountain National Park.
+You can fly from LA to Denver and drive to 12000 feet in a few hours in Rocky mountain National Park.
 Thinking about hiking the Grand Canyon?
 The descent on the south side is one mile (4300 ft) in a 6 mile trail.
 To get to north rim on the same trail is another 15 miles and nearly 7000 foot elevation change.
 I went the other way – down north rim and up south rim for my hike through using the North Kaibab trail.
 Total elevation change = 12,000 feet in 2 1/2 days!
-Only possible due to living at 4400ft.
+Without at least SOME planning I would have been dead meat, facing an expensive helicopter ride out of the canyon.